prime31/RecyclerKit/README.md

 - use the following API to manage instances:
 	* TrashMan.spawn replaces your calls to Instantiate
 	* TrashMan.despawn or TrashMan.despawnAfterDelay replaces your calls to Destroy
+	* TrashMan.manageRecycleBin creates a new recycle bin at runtime in case you don't want to use the Editor